What is Wrong with Continual Learning in Medical Image Segmentation?: Problem formulation

 \subsection{The Catastrophic Forgetting debacle}

 The na{\"i}ve way to train a model continuously is to perform sequential fine-tuning, executing training steps as data arrives.
 But if samples belonging to distinct datasets stem from different distributions, this violates the assumption that data be i.i.d. as required by stochastic gradient descent.
-One prevalent degree of variability for diagnostic radiology are particularities in the image domains that arise from the acquisition protocols or equipment vendors used for each dataset, a phenomenon commonly known as \emph{domain interference} or \textit{domain shift} \cite{glocker2019machine,B2018}.
+One prevalent degree of variability for diagnostic radiology are particularities in the image domains that arise from the acquisition protocols or equipment vendors used for each dataset, a phenomenon commonly known as \emph{domain interference} or \textit{domain shift} \cite{glocker2019machine}.

-Neural networks trained using stochastic gradient descent on sequentially arriving data with domain shift adapt too strongly to domain properties present on the last batch.
+Neural networks trained using stochastic gradient descent on sequentially arriving data adapt too strongly to domain properties present in the last batches.
 For data similar to that seen in the initial stages of training, this causes a significant drop in performance known as \textit{catastrophic forgetting} \cite{mccloskey1989catastrophic}.
-Therefore, special attention must be taken during training to assure that the final model performs well on data similar to that seen at any stage of training.
+If, instead, the model is protected sot hat it does not change too much, it is possible that future knowledge cannot be acquired.
+Therefore, special attention must be taken during training to ensure that the final model performs well on data similar to that seen at \emph{any stage of training}.
+However, we argue that simply preventing forgetting and ensuring model plasticity are only the first objectives of continual learning.